Introduction

 offers an immediate GUI library suitable both for simple game menus

 and more complex applications.
-See the tutorial

 struct BoxStyle